noclue/vim_rs/README.md

    convert OpenAPI 3.0.x.
 The loader.rs converts the OpenAPI model to the Rust like model.
 1. `rs_emitter` - contains code generation logic reading from `vim_model` and rendering
    the actual Rust code for `vim` crate.

-In addition `printer.rs` provides basic wrapper on an output stream for code generation.
+1. `printer.rs` provides basic wrapper on an output stream for code generation.